Great Central Railway (Nottingham)

 There are stations open to the public at Ruddington Fields (within the main centre site) and at Rushcliffe Halt.
-The GCR(N) aim to re-open the former station at East Leake in the longer term.
+The platform of East Leake station remains but with no plan to re-open it.

-The railway is currently not connected to Great Central Railway (at Loughborough Central in Leicestershire), although there are plans well underway and work has started to reunite the two preserved lines by bridging the Loughborough Gap.
-This is a major engineering project that is expected to be completed during 2024 - 2028.
+The railway is not connected to Great Central Railway (at Loughborough Central in Leicestershire), although there are plans well underway and work has started to reunite the two preserved lines by bridging the Loughborough Gap.
+This is a major engineering project that is expected to be completed between 2024 and 2028.
 Some 5+1/2 mi of the line was used by gypsum trains serving the British Gypsum works at East Leake until early 2020.